nsidc/slackbotr/README.md

 **NOTE**: Testing _interactions_ (two-way communications, as opposed to simply sending messages to Slack from a bot) is only possible if your `slackbotr` instance is available on the public Internet.
+Slack has to be able to send messages to your bot.

 # TODO: